earthly/website/blog/_posts/2022-03-05-circle-ci-with-django.md

 [Workflows](https://circleci.com/docs/2.0/workflows/) are where we tell CircleCi which jobs to run and in what order.
 We can define several workflows that run under different circumstances.
 We can have a workflow that runs whenever someone pushes a new branch to our repo and a separate workflow that runs only on pushes to a `main` or `production` branch.

 In this tutorial we'll define one workflow that runs two jobs.
 The first job will run our linter and our tests.
 I'm using [Pylint](https://pylint.org/) along with the [Pylint-Django](https://pypi.org/project/pylint-django/) plugin to make sure my Python code is styled correctly.
-For tests I'm using the [Unit test module](https://docs.python.org/3/library/unittest.html#module-unittest) that comes built in with Python.
-Django [recommends using Unit test](https://docs.djangoproject.com/en/4.0/topics/testing/) and is compatible with it out of the box.
+For tests I'm using the [unittest module](https://docs.python.org/3/library/unittest.html#module-unittest) that comes built in with Python.
+Django [recommends using unittest](https://docs.djangoproject.com/en/4.0/topics/testing/) and is compatible with it out of the box.

 Lets start by creating a job called `test-and-lint`.
 Delete everything in the `config.yml` and replace it with the code below.